Punctured Cover: India’s Crop Insurance Scheme Loses Sheen

 This is a worrying trend as the scheme, rolled out during the 2016 kharif season, is largely spearheaded by private players.
 It started with 10 private insurance companies and just one public insurance company.

-During rabi 2016-17, five more companies were empanelled, four of which were government-run.
+During Rabi 2016-17, five more companies were empanelled, four of which were government-run.
 This was the season private player Shriram General Insurance exited from the scheme due to losses.
-In kharif 2017, two additional private companies joined the scheme taking the total list of empanelled companies to 17.
-Now, the scheme is left with 14 companies, nine of which are private-run.
+In Kharif 2017, two additional private companies joined the scheme taking the total list of empanelled companies to 17.
+Now, the scheme is left with 14 companies, nine of which are privately run.

-While the companies are tight lipped over the reasons for the exit, data clearly tell the story.
-Profit of an insurance company depends on the claim ratio — the percentage of amount paid as claims in relation to the premium earned.
+While the companies are tight-lipped over the reasons for the exit, data clearly tell the story.
+The profit of an insurance company depends on the claim ratio — the percentage of the amount paid as claims about the premium earned.

-ICICI Lombard and Cholamandalam had made some profits in the first year of the scheme as their claim ratio was 79 per cent and 61 per cent respectively; but they made heavy losses thereafter.
-Tata AIG made losses in all the three years with over 100 per cent claim ratio.
+ICICI Lombard and Cholamandalam had made some profits in the first year of the scheme as their claim ratio was 79 percent and 61 percent respectively, but they made heavy losses thereafter.
+Tata AIG made losses in all three years with over 100 percent claim ratio.

-In fact, most of the insurance companies incurred losses in 2018 kharif season, with nine states — which include Haryana and Maharashtra — recording over 100 per cent claim ratios.
+In fact, most of the insurance companies incurred losses in the 2018 kharif season, with nine states — which include Haryana and Maharashtra — recording over 100 percent claim ratios.

-In Goa, which had the highest claim ratio, insurance companies had to pay out Rs 2.8 for every rupee they collected as premium.
+In Goa, which had the highest claim ratio, insurance companies had to pay out Rs 2.8 for every rupee they collected as a premium.
 In Haryana, it was Rs 1.4.
-The assessment of rabi 2018-19 is still underway, but companies say a large number of claims have already been filed.
+The assessment of Rabi 2018-19 is still underway, but companies say a large number of claims have already been filed.

 There are two distinct reasons behind the high claim ratio: Surge in extreme weather events and alleged political interference in crop loss estimation.